-LAB REPORTS
+6A LAB REPORTS

-Chemical research is usually published in the format of a peer-reviewed journal article.
+Chemical research is usually published in peer-reviewed journal articles.
 This means the research has been submitted to an academic journal that vetted the research through a panel of reviewers before it was published.
-These articles usually follow a standard format: (i) relevant background information and the justification for the research; (ii) the goal of the; (iii) a vividly detailed experimental procedure; (iv) all relevant data, calculations, and interpretations; and (v) all conclusions drawn from the data, along with hints at future research possibilities.
-The format for lab reports in this class will follow the same spirit as these journal articles, although the implementation will be dramatically shortened in consideration of the workload for this course.
+These articles usually follow a standard format: (i) relevant background information and the justification for the research; (ii) the goal of the research; (iii) a vividly detailed experimental procedure; (iv) all relevant data, calculations, and interpretations; and (v) all conclusions drawn from the data, along with hints at future research possibilities.
+The format for lab reports in this class will follow the same spirit as these journal articles, although the implementation will be dramatically simplified since no new research is being performed.

-LAB REPORT STRUCTURE
+6B LAB REPORT STRUCTURE